-Learning: The shooting of nice bokeh photos with sunflowers and approaching bees makes more effort than expected
+Learning: The shooting of nice bokeh photos with sunflowers and approaching bees takes more effort than expected

 You have to make several things happen at the same time:

-- You have to find a larger field of sunflowers with many sunflowers standing together.
+- You have to find a large field of sunflowers with many sunflowers growing together.

 - You need good weather and it must be pre-noon sunshine, otherwise the light will come from the side or back onto the sunflowers.
-As soon as there is any cloud between the sun and the sunflowers you can stop shooting.
+As soon as there is a cloud between the sun and the sunflowers you can stop shooting.

-- The sunflowers has to be larger in size at the right blooming phase to attract many bees.
+- The sunflowers have to be large in size and at the right blooming phase to attract many bees.

-- The right prime lens with a good sharpness and a pleasing bokeh.
+- You need the right prime lens with a good sharpness and a pleasing bokeh.
 Except the classic Nikkor Ai-S 105mm f2.5 Xenotar type lens, all other classic lenses used in this review are good lenses for such photos.

-- A lens aperture of f4 or f5.6: Apertures below f4 are problematic because of a too swallow depth of field to get a bee and a sunflower in focus at the same time.
+- Use a lens aperture of f4 or f5.6.
+Apertures below f4 are problematic because the depth of field is too shallow to get a bee and a sunflower in focus at the same time.
 Apertures above f5.6 will ruin your bokeh.

 - A camera with a fast shooting frequency of about ten frames per second is optimal, otherwise you will miss many good bee shots.

-- It is a challenge to get a good photo composition with a nice bee approaching a sunflower foreground and sunflowers background which will provide a pleasing bokeh.
+- It is a challenge to get a good photo composition with a cooperative bee approaching a sunflower in the foreground and sunflowers in the background to provide a pleasing bokeh.

-- Stamina and enough patience to wait for the right moments of bees approaching the sunflower in focus.
+- It requires stamina and enough patience to wait for the right moment when a bee approaches the sunflower in focus.